Advanced SwiftUI TextField: Formatting and Validation

 Usability

-If we only aim to achieve the originally set goal of this article, it’s not that complicated.
-However, the implementation should provide convenient calling methods and minimize the pollution to the original code.
+It is actually not complicated if only implementing the initial goals set in this article, but the implementation method should ideally provide convenient calling means and reduce pollution to the original code.

 For example, the following code shows the calling methods for Solution 1 and Solution 2.